 Dried cherries are a tasty, portable and healthy snack.
 They can also be used in baked goods, as a salad topping, and in compotes.
-Keep in mind that the more flavorful the fresh cherries you start out with, the more delicious the dehydrated version will be.
+Whether you choose to dry, freeze or can them, keep in mind that the more flavorful the fresh cherries you start out with, the more delicious the dehydrated version will be.

 Wash and Stem the Cherries